General Terms and Conditions (GTC)

 - insolvency proceedings are opened against the assets of a customer or a corresponding application to open insolvency proceedings is rejected for lack of assets

 Extraordinary termination due to a serious breach of duty is only possible after prior written warning, observing a period of 28 working days.
 If the customer has knowledge of the circumstances justifying extraordinary termination for longer than 28 working days, the termination can no longer be based on these circumstances.

 17. continuing rights

-Amendments and supplements to the individual contract or to these GTC must be made in writing to be effective.
-This shall also apply to any amendment or cancellation of this written form requirement.
+Individual amendments and supplements to the individual contract and to the GTC in this version must be made in writing to be effective.
+This also applies to any amendment or cancellation of this written form requirement.